franksalomon/franksalomon/README.md

   <img align="right" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-🎓 I’m currently studying at the University of Zaragoza and the University of the Basque Country
+🎓 I’m finishing my master's studies at the University of Zaragoza and the University of the Basque Country.

 🤖 My main focus: Applying Machine Learning models such as logistic regression, decision trees, and random forest

-🔬 Additionally, I work with Time Series Analysis and State-Space Models
+🔬 I’m currently learning and applying Time Series Analysis techniques

-🎨 I use ARIMA, SARIMA models, stationarity tests, and the Kalman Filter
+🎨 I’ve explored models such as ARIMA and SARIMA, and I’m getting familiar with the Kalman Filter and state-space models

 ### 📈 Featured Projects
 <ul>